How to Become a Great Notetaker

 Tip 3 Create Analysis Frameworks

 If you’re working on a significant project, use big sheets of paper.
-This way you can spread your notes out, see patterns or display them on a wall.
+This way you can spread out your notes, see patterns or display them on a wall.

 Tip 4 Use Colour